EN DE

 Recalls and Technical Service Bulletins

 Contact a Volkswagen dealer with the VIN to verify all recalls have been completed.
-The Takata airbag recall is particularly important.
-For DSG-equipped cars, verify if the gearbox recall applies and has been performed.
-Ask dealer about infotainment software updates.
+The Takata airbag recall is the most widespread and affects a large number of Polo models from this era.

 Warranty Status